digital-archives/HISTGA1011/schedule/week_02.md

 {: .label .label-yellow }
 Due

-In class we will start the Week 2 activity, <a href="https://digital-archives.github.io/HISTGA1011/activities/format_rpg.html" target="_blank">Format Encounters Role-Playing Game (RPG)</a>.
+In class we will start the Week 2 activity, <a href="https://digital-archives.github.io/HISTGA1011/activities/fixity_bagger.html" target="_blank">Breaking BagIt</a>.
 Submit your completed activity summary in Brightspace by Sunday night.

 {: .label .label-green }
 Read